https://indianmasterminds.com

 • Lectures by doctors, often followed by referrals to rehab centers,

-• And powerful oath-taking ceremonies conducted at bus stations, shopping malls, religious institutions, and even police station compounds.
+• And powerful oath-taking ceremonies are conducted at bus stations, shopping malls, religious institutions, and even police station compounds.

 Every event built a sense of urgency and ownership, not only among the public but also within the police force itself.
-Officers took pride not just in maintaining law and order, but in transforming public behavior.
+Officers took pride not just in maintaining law and order, but in transforming public behaviour.

 INDORE STEALS THE SPOTLIGHT, BUT THE SPIRIT WAS EVERYWHERE